function03-labs/WalletLabels/README.md

 ## Install from NPM

-Instructions for installing `@saas-ui/pro` from NPM can be found in the [Storybook documentation](https://saas-ui.dev/docs/pro/installation/npm).
+Instructions for installing `@saas-ui-pro/react` from NPM can be found in the [documentation](https://saas-ui.dev/docs/pro/installation/npm).

 ## Configuration